pytorch/torchtune/tutorials/training_recipe_deep_dive.md

 This is the primary entry point for each recipe and provides the user with control over how the recipe is setup, model(s) is(are) trained and how the subsequent checkpoints are used.
 This includes:
 - Setting up of the environment
 - Parsing and validating configs
-- Initializing and setting up the recipe class
 - Training the model
 - Post-training operations such as evaluation, quantization, model export, generation etc
 - Setting up multi-stage training (eg: Distillation) using multiple Recipe classes